collins-construction/MoodleExternalTaskPlugin/README.md

 The plugin was started by cloning the Essay question type, as this is (currently) the only question type that allows for manual grading.

-The plugin was developed by Academy Smart LTD (https://academysmart.com/).
+The plugin was developed by [Academy Smart LTD](https://academysmart.com/).

 ## License